 Alumni Association

-The purpose of the Alumni Association is to promote the educational, social, and economic interests of Tennessee Technological University, its alumni, faculty, friends, and current students.
-All former students of Tennessee Technological University who earned a degree are recognized as alumni.
+The purpose of the Alumni Association is to promote the educational, social, and economic interests of Tennessee Tech University, its alumni, faculty, friends, and current students.
+All former students of Tennessee Tech University who earned a degree are recognized as alumni.

 The Director of Alumni Relations coordinates the activities of the Alumni Association.
 The work of the Association is administered through the Office of Alumni Relations in consultation with the Association's Advisory Board.
 The advisory board consists of alumni representatives appointed by the Director of Alumni Relations and the current Advisory Board; it also includes a delegate from the Student Alumni Ambassadors.

-The Office of Career Services, located on the third floor of the University Center, provides a variety of career resources for graduate students.
+The Center for Career Development, located on the third floor of the Roaden University Center, provides a variety of career resources for graduate students.
 Advice and suggestions to maximize interviewing strategies and resume preparation are also provided.
 As the University's centralized recruiting facility, candidates for a graduate degree should register with the office two (2) semesters prior to their anticipated graduation date for assistance with their job search.
 Registration is required for students and alumni in advance of their participation in campus interview activities.

-Recognizing the benefits to be gained through the use of cutting-edge technology, Career Services maintains a full service web site at http://www.tntech.edu/career/.
+Recognizing the benefits to be gained through the use of cutting-edge technology, Career Development maintains a full-service web site at http://www.tntech.edu/career/.
 Students, alumni, and employers can access information about campus recruiting activities including the ability to post and obtain resumes online.
 Electronic links have been set up as a quick resource tool to use when searching the Internet for career resources and opportunities.
 Interactive videoconferencing software enables students and alumni to interview with employers worldwide.

 Computer Facilities